/*

 * @param r The specified Rectangle2D

-if the interior of the Shape
+* @return true if the interior of the Shape

-* entirely contains the Rectangle2D
+* entirely contains the Rectangle2D;

-otherwise or, if the Shape
+* false otherwise or, if the Shape

-* contains the Rectangle2D
+* contains the Rectangle2D and the

-method returns true
+* intersects method returns true

 * and the containment calculations would be too expensive to